Beastwick18/nyaa/README.md

 ## Configuration
 The default configuration file looks like:
 ```
-torrent_client_cmd = 'webtorrent-desktop %s'
+torrent_client_cmd = "bash -c 'curl {torrent} > \"{title}.torrent\"'"
 default_category = 'AllAnime'
 default_filter = 'NoFilter'
 default_sort = 'Date'
-magnet_links = true
 ```
 The option `torrent_client_cmd` is the command that will be run once `Enter` is pressed on a selected torrent.
-Typically, this is meant to open a torrent client along with the magnet/torrent link passed along as an argument. `%s` is a placeholder for the magnet/torrent link.
+Typically, this is meant to open a torrent client along with the magnet/torrent link passed along as an argument.
+There are multiple placeholders you can use to fill in information for the command.
+  - `{torrent}` - The link to the torrent file hosted on nyaa.si
+  - `{magnet}` - The magnet link associated with the torrent
+  - `{title}` - The title of the post on nyaa.si
+  - `{file}` - The name of the torrent file hosted on nyaa.si

 `default_category` refers to the category selected by default when the app is opened.
 Possible values are `AllAnime`, `EnglishTranslated`, `NonEnglishTranslated`, `Raw`, and `AnimeMusicVideo`.

 `default_filter` refers to the filter selected by default when the app is opened.
 Possible values are `NoFilter`, `NoRemakes`, and `TrustedOnly`.

 `default_sort` refers to the sort selected by default when the app is opened.
 Possible values are `Date`, `Downloads`, `Seeders`, `Leechers`, `Name`, and `Category`.

-`magenet_links` refers to whether or not the link passed to the torrent client should be a link to a torrent file, or a magnet link.
-This may be `true` or `false`.